 The group’s official designation was “First Brigade, Sixth Division, California Militia, Commanded by Wm.
 Byrnes,” according to 1860 state payroll records.
 The unit had 93 members.

-One of those 93 was another prison official – Dr. Taliaferro served as the Rangers’ surgeon.
+One of those 93 was another prison official – Alfred Taliaferro served as the Rangers’ surgeon.

 Conflicts between settlers in northern California and Native American tribes escalated.
 The settlers sought help from the federal government but were denied.
 They then requested help from the state.